jadyhome/hello/README.md

 - Users will see homepage/landing page.
 - Users will be able to navigate to the translate page.
-- Users will be able to choose language of their choice to translate from and input text.
+- Users will be able to choose a language of their choice to _translate from_ and input text.
-- Users will be able to choose language of their choice to translate to and have output text.
+- Users will be able to choose a language of their choice to _translate to_ and have output text.
 - Users will be able to see history of translations.
 ---